Qiyu-Wei/HomePage/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
 I am a PhD student with the Department of Computer Science, The University of Manchester, under the supervision of Dr. Mauricio Alvarez and Prof. Richard Allmendinger.
-My research interests include Statistical Machine Learning, Bayesian Optimization, and Deep Learning.
+My research interests include Probabilistic Machine Learning, Bayesian Optimization, and Deep Learning.
 Prior to my enrollment at UoM, I earned my Master's degree from Shanghai University.
 I worked as a Research Assistant (Supported by SIPGA scholarship) at the Institute of Infocomm Research, A*Star, Singapore in 2023.
 {style="text-align: justify;"}